ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 }
 ```

-This function runs on background and will be called using a goroutine,
+This method runs on background and will be called using a goroutine,
-we create a variable secondsDelete that will be used to configure the time that the function will wait to run again,
+we create a variable secondsDelete that will be used to configure the time that the method will wait to run again,
-After we create a loop that uses the mutex created for the delete file,
+after we create a loop that uses the mutex created for the delete file,
 read the file line by line and save the content on a slice of string, after  we call a function called deleteKeyFromFile ( next to analyse ) that will make the changes in order to delete the keys found on the data.txt
 finally we truncate the delete file and unlock the mutex.